MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.approximator.rst

 Q-function regressor
 --------------------

-When the number of actions is provided, it is reasonable that a Q-regressor should be created:
+When the number of actions is provided, it is reasonable that a Q-regressor should be created.
 There are two types of Q-regressors:

 * a Q-regressor with a different regressor for each action (``ActionRegressor``);